-The choice of background $a$ in $Z(X,g,a)$ can be understood as a choice of principle $G_d$ bundle, equipped with a bundle map to $O(d)$ principle bundle of oriented orthonormal frames in the tangent bundle.
+The choice of background $a$ in $Z(X,g,a)$ can be understood as a choice of principal $G_d$ bundle, equipped with a bundle map to $O(d)$ principal bundle of oriented orthonormal frames in the tangent bundle.
 The bundle map should take the $G_d$ action to the $SO(d)$ action on the fibers according to the homomorphism $G_d\rightarrow SO(d)$.

 By now it is widely accepted that the anomalies of general $d$-dimensional QFTs are governed by invertible reflection-positive (i.e. unitary) TQFTs, or equivalently SPTs, in $(d+1)$-dimensions that have the same global symmetries.
 In particular, if $X$, the spacetime of the QFT, is a boundary of a $(d+1)$-dimensional spacetime $Y$ of the TQFT, the total system should be invariant under diffeomorphisms and gauge transformations.
 That is anomaly cancels by ``inflow'' from the bulk.